menghsuanhsieh/tangential-wasserstein-projection/README.md

 - `Python Code/Lego Block Simulation.py`: contains the Lego Brick image replication described in the main text.
 - `Python Code/Medicaid.ipynb`: contains the Medicaid expansion application described in the main text.

-Apart from `Python Code/Lego Block Simulation.py`, it takes less than 5 minutes to finish running all the programs with 36 cores.
-Running `Python Code/Lego Block Simulation.py` takes 2 hours from start to finish with 36 cores.
+Apart from `Python Code/Lego Block Simulation.py`, it takes less than 5 minutes to finish running all the programs on a laptop with Apple M1 processor.
+Running `Python Code/Lego Block Simulation.py` takes 2 hours from start to finish on a cluster computer with 36 cores.

 List of tables and programs
 ---------------------------